Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Now during combining of CSS-code a @import directives are moved on top of the stylesheet.
+   Now does not produce the re-transformation of relative paths to absolute in the stylesheets (in previous version this affected the LESS-assets).

    =============
    DOCUMENTATION